 Here are some examples of my work:

-A piece on the psychology of attributing breeds to mixed breed dogs will appear in the January 2018 editions of MUSE.
+A piece on the psychology of attributing breeds to mixed breed dogs will appear in the January 2018 edition of MUSE.

 I wrote about insurance for medical and recreational cannabis in the December edition of the Risk Retention Reporter.